patilankita79/NotesOnDeployingAngularCLIAppToHeroku/README.md

 Add "engines" attribute in package.json and sppecify node and npm versions that you have used to build application.
 This will prevent the version issues

-To check node and npm versions,
+To check node and npm versions,<br>
 <img src = "https://github.com/patilankita79/Notes_DeployingAngularCLIAppToHeroku/blob/master/Screenshots_DeployAppToHeroku/NodeNpmVersionInfo.png" />

 <strong>Step 5:</strong>